 Nankai Railway line

 As I mentioned at the beginning, Nankai Railway is most common way to Mt.
 Koya.
-Nankai Railway operates rapid train and limited express train between Namba and Gokurakubashi.
+Nankai Railway operates a rapid train and a limited express train between Namba and Gokurakubashi.
 Namba is one of the biggest downtown core in Osaka as you probably know.

 Limited Express “Koya”